lunasec-io/lunasec/docs/blog/2022-05-12-the-issue-with-vuln-scanners.md

 The National Vulnerability Database (NVD) was established 17 years ago, and at the time it was groundbreaking.
 But, it wasn't built for use with automated scanners.
 Now we need a more structured standard to catch up with the much larger quantity of Open Source packages.
+We also need much more of a focus on machine-readable data.

 At LunaSec, we more-or-less owned the early discourse around Log4Shell and some other high-profile vulnerabilities through our blog posts, and in doing so we saw just how eager people were to submit details and provide information.
 A structured format would have made those blog posts much easier for us to maintain.
-When a major vulnerability hits the abundance of blog posts, POCs exploits and vulnerable repositories, discussions on Twitter, are all proof that the effort and interest is there.
+When a major vulnerability hits, the abundance of blog posts, POCs exploits and vulnerable repositories, discussions on
+Twitter, are all proof that the effort and interest is there.

-For now, we're thinking of simple Yaml in a GitHub repository to capture the highest-severity vulnerabilities.
+For now, we're thinking of simple Yaml files in a GitHub repository to capture the highest-severity vulnerabilities.
 [Here's](https://github.com/lunasec-io/lunasec/blob/master/guides/LUNATOPIC-20220422-1-TEST-TOPIC/metadata.yaml) our take at codifying Log4Shell as structured information.
 We call them "guides" because they capture more information about a vulnerability than a simple report.

 ### Building a graph of ALL dependencies